DmitrySemikin/das-dir-diff-j/README.md

   * Done: `collect-fs-items-md5` - prepare the report including the info about skipped directories and exceptions and profiling information.

+  * BUG: `collect-fs-items-md5` - When preparing hash file use "Linux-style" path separators independently on OS (i.e. also on Windows)
   * `collect-fs-items-md5` - Create unit tests for classes implementing list of hashes: ListSubItemsWithMd5,
      FSItemWithMd5,
      FSItemWithMd5ConsumerFileWriter,